Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

 Findings suggest budget is key, but genre and audience reception significantly impact profitability.
 The post-2020 surge in runtime and rating implies a shift towards complex storytelling by companies in a bid to survive the impact of the pandemic.

 This analysis provides valuable insights for film industry stakeholders, highlighting the importance of adapting to changing market conditions, diversifying production strategies, and investing in quality productions to ensure long-term profitability.

+## Limitations

+This study's findings are based on a dataset covering the United Kingdom and United States of America film industries from 2010 to 2023.
+While this provides valuable insights, it may not represent global trends or other time periods.
+Additionally, the dataset's focus on film-level data means that individual contributors, such as actors and casts, are not examined.
+Future research could explore these factors to provide a more comprehensive understanding of the film industry